ejke/talk/README.md

-# talk
+# Talk
-Slides for the talks.
+Slides for the talk.